zentrocdot/LazyImageUpscaler/README.md

 <p align="justify">to-do ...</p>

 > [!CAUTION]
-> <p align="justify">The installed Python must bei 3.10 or higher.
-Otherwise
+> <p align="justify">The installed Python version must bei 3.10 or higher.
-> the application is possibly not working.</p>
+> Otherwise the application will not working.
+The in the code used Match
+> Case statement was introduced in Python 3.10.</p>

 ## Installation of The Web UI